Having an Anxious Heart

-If you have an anxious heart, be certain that God’s goodness to His children never changes or fails (Mal.
-3:6; Heb.
-13:8; Jam.
-1:17).
+If you have an anxious heart, be certain that God’s goodness to His children never changes or fails (Malachi 3:6; Hebrews 13:8; James 1:17).
 His love and His power are the same in times of hardship as in times of prosperity.
-Christ’s ability to grant peace to you does not depend on circumstances; so let your troubled heart be focused on Him to receive His peace (Isaiah 26:3).
+Christ’s ability to grant peace to you does not depend on your circumstances; so let your troubled heart be focused on Him to receive His peace (Isaiah 26:3).
 When you have an anxious heart, take the following steps:

-Pour your heart to God.
+First when you have an anxious heart, pour your heart to God.
 In order to have spiritual life and energy, you must have actual conversation with your heavenly Father.
 Prayer does not bring God down to you, but brings you up to Him.
 The Lord says, “Ask, and it shall be given you.”
 And “He that spared not His own Son, but delivered Him up for us all, how shall He not with Him also freely give us all things?”
-(Matt.
-7:7 also Rom.
-8:32).
-Jesus said to His disciples, “What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them” (Mr. 11:24).
+(Matthew 7:7 also Romans 8:32).
+Jesus said to His disciples, “What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them” (Mark 11:24).

 Allow the Lord to speak to you through His Word.
-God’s Word is so powerful that it can chase away any trouble in your heart (Is.
-55:11).
+God’s Word is so powerful that it can chase away any trouble in your heart (Isaiah 55:11).
 Claim His promises and stand on them (2 Peter 1:4).
 God’s Word can take away all sin and discouragement from your heart.
-“He sent out his word and healed them” (Ps.
-107:20).
+“He sent out his word and healed” their anxious hearts (Psalms 107:20).

-As you witness for others, self and its troubles will fade away.
-Your heart will be cheered and discouragement and fear will disappear (Is.
-44:8).
-David the prophet admonishes the believers: “Tell of all his wonderful act” (Ps.
-105:2).
+Finally, when you have an anxious heart, witness to others.
+As you do that, self and its troubles will fade away.
+Your heart will be cheered and discouragement and fear will disappear (Isaiah 44:8).
+David the prophet admonishes the believers: “Tell of all his wonderful act” (Psalms 105:2).
 Your mood will change by what you dwell on.
 If you dwell on the Lord, your spirit will be filled with faith and praise (Psalm 11:4).
-Then you will proclaim, “The Lord is my light and my salvation; whom shall I fear? the Lord is the strength of my life; of whom shall I be afraid” (Ps.
-27:1).
-For “greater is He that is in you, than he that is in the world” (1 Jn.
-4:4).
+Then you will proclaim, “The Lord is my light and my salvation; whom shall I fear? the Lord is the strength of my life; of whom shall I be afraid” (Psalms 27:1).
+For “greater is He that is in you, than he that is in the world” (1 John 4:4).